What are the types of lung cancer?

 Non-small cell lung cancer (NSCLC)

-- Adenocarcinoma: This is the most common type of lung cancer and is often found in the mucous-making glands that line the airways.
+- Adenocarcinoma: This is the most common type of lung cancer and is often found in the mucous glands that line the airways.

-- Squamous cell carcinoma: This type of cancer starts in squamous cells, which are flat cells that line the inside of the airways.
+- Squamous cell carcinoma: This type of cancer is found in squamous cells, which are flat cells that line the inside of the airways in your lungs.

 - Large cell carcinoma: This cancer may appear in any part of your lung.
 The cells are large and round when viewed under the microscope.